 7) Spartan maneuvering and feigned retreats –

-It is no hidden secret that the sheer level of training and high morale of the Spartans allowed to them to be steadfast in the face of an overwhelming Persian force in the first day of the battle.
-The encounter didn’t prove be successful for Xerxes, with the heavy defeat rather exacerbated by the constricted landscape of the pass (which countered the Persian advantage in numbers).
+It is no hidden secret that the sheer level of training and high morale of the Spartans allowed to them to be steadfast in the face of an overwhelming Persian force in the first day of the Battle of Thermopylae.
+The encounter didn’t prove to be successful for Xerxes, with the heavy defeat rather exacerbated by the constricted landscape of the pass (which countered the Persian advantage in numbers).
 And Herodotus, while being vague on casualty figures, talked about how the longer spears of the Greeks were actually better suited to the task of engaging the enemy than the shorter spears of the Persian infantrymen.
-We are also told that the Greeks fought in relays, with contingents allowed to take break from the front-line – thus making the defense more effective with fresher batches of men.
+We are also told that the Greeks fought in relays, with contingents allowed to take a break from the front-line – thus making the defense more effective with fresher batches of men.

 However, while much has been said about Spartan ‘obstinacy’ in the face of imminent danger, one should also understand that the Spartans among most Greeks comprehended the practicality of warfare.
 In many ways, their army was the closest to what can be termed as a professional military force in the contemporary ancient world.
-To that end, an often overlooked ploy in the Battle of Thermopylae related to how the Spartans not only held their positions, but also made organized retreats, to lure the Persians into tighter terrains.
+To that end, an often overlooked ploy in the Battle of Thermopylae related to how the Spartans not only held their positions but also made organized retreats, to lure the Persians into tighter terrains.
 And once a large enemy force was cut off from the main body, the Greeks turned around and used their superior melee skills (along with the element of surprise) to destroy them in a piecemeal fashion.
 This tactic of feigning retreats also didn’t allow the famed Persian archers to focus on stationary targets of massed hoplites.

 8) The ‘guarded’ pass –

-The second day of the battle also played out in a similar fashion like its previous day, with the Persians unable to make any significant breakthrough.
+The second day of the Battle of Thermopylae also played out in a similar fashion like its previous day, with the Persians unable to make any significant breakthrough.
 But then came the famous episode of Ephialtes and how he presented himself before the Persian command as a guide for the ‘secret’ path that would bypass the main Greek position and catch them unawares at the rear.
 But as we fleetingly mentioned before, once again contrary to popular notions, Leonidas was already aware of the existence of such a path.
 In fact, this very passage, known as the Anopaia path, was actually guarded by the local Phokian contingent that had around a thousand men.

 But unfortunately for the Greeks, the Persians sent their elite Immortals (presumably guided by Ephialtes), who probably set out in their full numbers to make a deciding impact in the conflict.
 And by the dawn of the third day, they reached the Phokian positions, with both sides rather surprised by each others presence.
 And while the Phokian citizen-militia were known for their competent vigilance over the local lands (at least under Greek control), they were simply no match for the ‘mixed-tactics’ espoused by the heavily-trained Immortals.
-In the following encounter, the Immortals quickly overwhelmed their opponents by focused arrow-fire volleys.
+In the following encounter during the Battle of Thermopylae, the Immortals quickly overwhelmed their opponents by focused arrow-fire volleys.
 The Phokian militias rapidly retreated to the higher grounds, and then most of them pleaded for their lives to the arriving Persian forces.
 Interestingly enough, the Immortals, instead of dallying with the Phokian forces, continued their calculated advance into the rear part of the Greek positions, thus ultimately turning the tide of the battle.

 9) The last day strategy –